SkyLeite/BrowserUtils-Api/README.md

 # BrowserUtils-API

 This is the API for BrowserUtils.
+Default port is `36284`.
+Includes a basic systemd file, if you're like to run it as so.

 # Routes
 GET `/about/` - Returns version information